 It always provide a team with good comic relief and inspires

 everyone on the team to get fired up.

-Rick would start talking to a prospective target about something mundane.
-Then he would go
+Rick would start the act by talking to a prospective target about something mundane, and then he would go

 “Hey.
 You should go ask Mookie about his Dad’s wedding ring.”

 The guy would be all confused and go “Why?”
 To which Rick would say:

 “Just go DO IT!
 It is HILARIOUS.”

 The guy would come up to me and go “Hey, I’m supposed to ask you about your Dad’s wedding ring.”

 I would look that person angrily in the face, and feign like I was looking to kick Rick’s ass.
 Once I “saw” Rick, I would then yell “DAMMIT RICK!
 It’s not funny!”
 The target of the prank would have this look of shock and horror because they had NO idea what can of crazy they just opened up.
 I would then act all dejected, and apologize to the target for being pissy.
 They would naturally ask “Dude, what happened?”